-Prelude & Outline for a Slow Comms Manifesto
+Prelude and Outline for a Slow Comms Manifesto

 The thinking behind Minnow’s strategic communications